nbarbettini/Intro-Web-Series/Day 3/README.md

 Did you see a box pop up?

-Prompts are a lot like alerts, but you can ask a question and record the answer in a "variable".
+Prompts are a lot like alerts, but you can ask a question and save the answer in a "variable".
 A variable is how a program remembers something.
-The program code sets the variable.
+The program code stores the variable's value.
 Let's use a variable to store a name.
 (The value is a bunch of characters, usually called a String.
-Variables are often numbers.
-There are more complex variable types we will talk about in a moment.)
+Variables can store strings, numbers, and many more complex variable types.
+We will talk about another a bit later.)

 Make a new project and change the body to this:
 ```html